awsdocs/amazon-lumberyard-user-guide/doc_source/cinematics-trackview-nodes.md

 # Track View Editor Nodes<a name="cinematics-trackview-nodes"></a>

-The **Track View** editor offers a variety of nodes for specific purposes\.
+The **Track View** offers a variety of nodes for specific purposes\.
 Anything part of the sequence is considered a *node*\.
 Nodes can be a reference to existing component entities or added to a sequence\.
 The top\-level node in the tree view is the sequence and all other nodes are listed below the sequence\.

 **Topics**
 + [Component Entities and Component Nodes](cinematics-track-view-nodes-component-entity.md)